uw-unsat/jitterbug/README.md

 `racket/lib/riscv-common.rkt` provides features specific to the JIT for the RISC-V ISA.

+`racket/lib/lemmas.lean` contains the axiomatization of bitvector operations in Lean.

 `racket/rv64/bpf_jit_riscv64.rkt` is a manual translation of the C implementation into Racket for verification.